- Apply Online: To be considered for admission, you must submit a University of Wisconsin System Application for Undergraduate Admissions.

 - Application Fee: A non-refundable application fee of $50 must accompany the application for prospective freshmen and transfer students.
 The fee is not required if you previously attended a UW Colleges campus as a degree-seeking student.
 Special students do not pay the application fee unless they become degree candidates.

 Applications are accepted after September 15 for the following fall or spring semester or summer term.
 High school students are encouraged to apply early in their senior year.
 Early applicants have an advantage in obtaining academic counseling, financial aid and their preferred schedule of courses.

 UW Colleges follows a rolling admissions deadline, which means that when a student's application file is complete, it is reviewed and a decision regarding admission is made by the UW Colleges Office of Admissions.

-To be admitted as a new freshman, a student must:
+To be admitted to the UW Colleges as a new freshman, a student must:

 - Have graduated from a recognized high school, have a certificate of GED, or present other evidence of ability to begin university work.

 - Have a minimum of 17 college preparatory credits.
 Thirteen of the 17 credits must be distributed as follows: